 Overcooked meat is always tough, especially flank steak.
 Three to four minutes on each side achieves the perfect “medium-rare” meat.
-I pulled out my trusty electric grill but the gas grill will be even better next time I decide to make these.
+I pulled out my trusty electric grill when I took these photos but the gas grill is a great way to go if you decide to make these.
 Start with the highest heat for the grill, brush it with avocado oil and heat almost to smoking.
 Then turn it down to medium-high before you begin to grill the skewers.

 Rest the skewers for 10 minutes

 Oh, the beauty of these charred fiery pieces of flank steak and their side-kick of veggies.
 Grilled to perfection and ready to fully gratify someone’s hunger cravings.
 Mainly mine!
 But there’s still some waiting time that needs to take place.
 Pull the skewers off the grill, and cover them with foil and let them rest for a good 10 minutes.